 The ShorPOWER SHF is designed to be installed either vertically or horizontally.
-This provides a great degree of flexibility in finding a suitable installation location.
+This feature provides a great degree of flexibility in finding a suitable installation location.
 The ShorPOWER SHF also features a compact aspect ratio and form factor, allowing installation in small spaces otherwise unused onboard.
 Its lightweight, compact design has an aesthetic yacht finish and adds value at resale.

-Reliable and Durable Shore Power
+Reliable and Durable

 The ShorPOWER SHF is designed from the ground up for marine use.
 It produces a regulated output that remains the same, regardless of changes in power from the dock or from load demands onboard.
 It is designed to work in marine environments, where it may be called upon for constant use in high-temperature environments.
 Additionally, the ShorPOWER SHF works with any marine power system worldwide.
 You can depend on the ShorPOWER SHF wherever your journeys take you.
-It cleans and conditions power which extends the life of marine electronic equipment installed on board the yacht.
+It cleans and conditions electricity which extends the life of marine electronic equipment installed on board the yacht.

 How does shore power work?

-Shore Power works by plugging your boat into a power source on the dock, which transfers AC power to your boat.
+Shore Power works by plugging your boat into a power source on the dock, which transfers AC to your boat.
 On the dock, you will likely find an electrical tower, known as the power pedestal.
 Within it, there is an AC plug to which you can connect.
 Shore Power allows you to plug your yacht into the power pedestal and enjoy electric onboard.

 What voltage is shore power?

 Shore power is typically 120 volts.
 In the US, 30 amp provides 3.6 kilowatts of energy for vessels under 60-feet long.
 The need for more energy for larger vessels led to the wide availability of 50 amp-shore power in the US and Caribbean.
-However, shore power outlets in Europe usually offer 16 amps of current with 240 volts at 50 Hertz.
+However, shore outlets in Europe usually offer 16 amps of current with 240 volts at 50 Hertz.
 This is about the same wattage as US 30-amp supply, but the frequency and voltage differences make the two incompatible.
 Therefore, yachts must adapt accordingly.
 For larger European manufacturer vessels, the power supply is 32 amps with 240 volts at 50 Hertz.

 Why is it called shore power?

 The term “shore power” refers to the source of the power, which is “shoreside electrical power.”
-Shore power is beneficial in this way because it alleviates the unnecessary use of fuel, which would otherwise be used to power yachts while in port.
+Shore power is beneficial in this way because it alleviates the unnecessary use of fuel, which would otherwise be used to power yachts and boats while in port.